itssamuelrowe/binarystars/content/operators-operands-and-expressions/combining-operators.md

 weight = 13
 +++

-The concepts explained in this course are very important.
+The concepts explained in this book are very important.
 Don't worry if you find the concepts confusing.
 You can always come back and view the video later.

 You can combine operators to form complex expessions.